igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 - Create presentations and data stories for their stakeholders Report regularly on metrics with dashboards
 - ...and a lot more

+## Webhook

+__What Are Webhooks?__ [^11] Webhooks works like a notification system.
+Imagine giving your phone number to a friend who will call you whenever they have news.
+In the digital world, Webhooks do this through URLs instead of phone numbers.
+You give a third-party software your URL which they immediately notify when something happens.
+- For example, if something changes in a GitHub repository, like a failed pipeline.
+GitHub will instantly send a message (webhook) to a specified URL of your choice.
+This URL should lead to your service waiting to hear the news.

+What’s needed to use WebHooks is **an API that listens on the URL provided to the service**, to accept the information sent.

 ------ ------